Login

 The driver must also submit to at least six unannounced follow-up tests, also performed under direct observation, in the first 12 months following return to duty.
 The SAP can prescribe follow-up testing up to five years.

-NOTE: Are you ready for the new requirements of the Drug & Alcohol Clearninghouse?
+Are you compliant with Drug & Alcohol Clearinghouse requirements?
 Download our Clearinghouse Checklist for details on how to comply.